Obesity Medicine 2022 Spring Conference Review

 Dr. Jennifer Ng shares her experience of the Obesity Medicine 2022 spring conference in Atlanta, GA.

 Spring is finally in the air, so with that momentum, wait no more and let’s ‘spring into action’ on obesity medicine now.
-The Obesity Medicine Association’s (OMA) spring conference in Atlanta has just ended but hopefully, all the exciting connections and information you’ve gotten from the conference will help advance your treatment of patients with obesity.
-If you haven’t gotten a chance to go or to sign up for the virtual conference, the recordings will be available online for purchase from the OMA Academy website, though it is best to experience this in real time.
+The Obesity Medicine Association’s (OMA) spring conference in Atlanta has just ended, but hopefully, all the exciting connections and information you’ve gotten from the conference will help advance your treatment of patients with obesity.
+If you haven’t gotten a chance to go or to sign up for the virtual conference, the recordings will be available online for purchase from the OMA Academy website, though it is best to experience this in real-time.

-The spring conference kicked off with a great set of speakers, especially keynote speaker Dr. Jason Fung, who taught us all about intermittent fasting/time restricted eating.
-He shed light on the pathophysiology of how this convenient, free, popular diet could help our patients with obesity and how to counsel our patients on this, breaking down complex hormonal pathways into simple takeaways, while keeping things humorous at the same time.
+The spring conference kicked off with a great set of speakers, especially keynote speaker Dr. Jason Fung, who taught us all about intermittent fasting/time-restricted eating.
+He shed light on the pathophysiology of how this convenient, free, popular diet could help our patients with obesity and how to counsel our patients on this, breaking down complex hormonal pathways into simple takeaways while keeping things humorous at the same time.
 I learned the importance of maintaining low insulin levels to facilitate weight loss and how fasting with a low carbohydrate diet (in between fasts) is an excellent way to do that.
 Conveniently, it was also good to hear his perspective on the recent article on intermittent fasting that splashed all over the news.

-With rapidly rising incidence of obesity over the past few years, we can all use more help with our patients.
-Luckily, we learned about exciting new drugs coming down the pipeline such as tirzepatide and bimagrumab, as explained by Dr. Louis Aronne.
+With the rapidly rising incidence of obesity over the past few years, we can all use more help with our patients.
+Luckily, we learned about exciting new drugs coming down the pipeline, such as tirzepatide and bimagrumab, as explained by Dr. Louis Aronne.
 I also appreciated hearing about how to tailor our medication treatment for different obesity phenotypes, from Dr. Andres Acosta.
 Is there ever a more exhilarating time to be involved in obesity medicine?
 We are seeing the closing of the gap between weight loss produced by surgical procedures vs. medications.
-Now, if we could also get these medications covered by insurances, that would be the cherry on top.
+Now, if we could also get these medications covered by insurance, that would be the cherry on top.

 Is there ever a more exhilarating time to be involved in obesity medicine?